joshdurbin/joshdurbin.net/content/posts/2020-2-groovy-concurrency-patterns-jedis.md

 #### 3 - use of redis pipelines

-Because our operations are mutually independent we can easily "batch" them and send them as a pipeline request and optimize for the network overhead we incur when executing many commands against Redis.
+The final optimization will be to maximize the efficiency of each call to Redis by leveraging [pipelineing](https://redis.io/topics/pipelining).
+Because our operations are mutually independent we can easily "batch" them and send them together resulting in fewer network operations against Redis.

 ```groovy
 #!/usr/bin/env groovy